-Barretts esophagus treatments that work.
-Simple, natural remedies from alternative medicine.
-Buy them from your health food store.
+Find Barretts esophagus treatments that work.
+See simple, natural remedies from alternative medicine that you can find at your health food store.
 Also information about a tested, effective conventional procedure.

 Before reading any further,